 How public opinion is changing fashion’s approach to fur and leather

-The queen made headlines recently when her dresser, Angela Kelly, revealed in her new memoir that the monarch will be switching from animal fur to faux fur for any new outfits added to her wardrobe.
+The Queen made headlines last year when her dresser, Angela Kelly, revealed in her memoir that the monarch switched from animal fur to faux fur for any new outfits added to her wardrobe.

 It feels like a royal nod to the changing attitudes people have about fur.
 A recent report for Vogue Business showed that 66% of adults in the UK and 47% in the US said the use of fur in clothing was inappropriate.